salopst/salopst.github.io/content/posts/2021-09-18-website-analytics-hugo-and-goatcounter.md

 ### 2. Call the goatcounter.html template from wherever you like

-I call it from two places, from a javascript template and from the template for the footer of this site, comme ca
+I call it from two places, from a Javascript template and from the template for the footer of this site, *comme ça*:

 ```html
 {{- if .Site.Params.goatcounter }}